fmelihh/kubernetes-example/README.md

 2-) Avoid conflicts between teams
 3-) Share services between different environments
 4-) Access and Resource Limits on namespace level
+5-) each ns must define own configmap and secrets
+6-) accessing service in another namespace: mysql-service.namespace

+by default components are created in a default ns

+kubectx -> set default name space and avoid adding -n on every command.

 ````